nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Examples of Usage**

 **<u>Example 1</u>**<br>
-Let's say you want to take a look at all the commands that was previously added to your list of favourite commands.
+Let's say you want to take a look at all the commands that were previously added to your list of favourite commands.

 These are the steps to follow: